smougie/escape-from-mars/README.md

 - Deadly fire from nozzles
 - Mysterious space anomaly
 - Moving lift
-- Metal chests
+- Metal box
-- Metal chest machine `this machine is creating metal chests, they are mostly placed at the top of level which causes metal box to fall down until hit the floor`
+- Metal box machine `this machine is creating metal boxes, they are mostly placed at the top of level which causes metal box to fall down until they hit the floor`
-- Squeezer `this machine is pushing metal boxes into fire`
+- Squeezer `this machine is pushing metal boxes into the fire`

 ### Core Mechanics:
-- `Continue` read current player progress from PlayerPrefs and move player into level section where has possibility to restart already passed level to improve total score
+- `Continue` read current player progress from PlayerPrefs and move player to the level section where he has possibility to restart already passed level to improve total score
 - `New Game` clear all current game progress and start new game
-- `Options` each section - Master Volume, Background Volume, SFX Volume - has own slider to adjust and save sound levels in PlayerPrefs
+- `Options` each section - Master Volume, Background Volume, SFX Volume - each of them has own slider to adjust and save sound levels in PlayerPrefs
 - `Highscores` read top ten scores from Highscore key stored in PlayerPrefs
 - `Refuel and Landing Pad` after colliding with them, rocket is going into auto landing state which places rocket object in the center of pad in vertical position

 ## How to try?
 - `A`/`Left Arrow` - rotate rocket left
-- `D`/`Right Arrow` - rotate rocket left
+- `D`/`Right Arrow` - rotate rocket right
 - `SPACE` - apply thrust
 Start on blue launch pad, finish on neon green landing pad, avoid obstacles and use refueling pad to reach checkpoint or refuel rocket.